nemster/dckslap_factory/README.md

 It is also possible to burn `DCKSLAP` (one at a time); when the user has burned enough `DCKSLAP` (`dckslap_per_gbof` parameter) a `GBOF` claim happens.

 ## `new`
-Use this function to instatiate a new DckslapFactory component and mint an initial supply of both `DCKSLAP` and `GBOF`.
+Use this function to instatiate a new SpankBank component and mint an initial supply of both `DCKSLAP` and `GBOF`.

 ```
 CALL_FUNCTION
     Address("<PACKAGE_ADDRESS>")
-    "DckslapFactory"
+    "SpankBank"
     "new"
     Address("<ADMIN_BADGE_ADDRESS>")
     Address("<BOT_BADGE_ADDRESS>")